cookiengineer/cookie.engineer/weblog/articles/implementers-guide-to-websockets.md

 ## Web-Socket Client

+The demo will be implemented in modern node.js.

+The client has to be implemented with the `net.createConnection()` interface, as the data that we need to access is `raw TCP data` and our library needs to support binary encodings.

+As node.js runs `libuv` in the background, which is of asynchronous nature, we also have to make sure that everything gets send as soon as possible by calling `socket.setNoDelay(true)`.

-In order to integrate it with a client implementation, it has to run in some kind of `setInterval()` loop.
+In order to integrate the Ping/Pong frames later with a client-side implementation, it has to run inside a `setInterval()` loop that sends a Ping Frame every X seconds.
+The amount of delay between Ping and Pong Frames is not specified in the RFC, but it's recommended to do this around every `60 seconds`.

 ```javascript
 // client.mjs